 - • Salt and freshly ground black pepper, to taste

-- Heat 1 tablespoon of the olive oil over medium heat.
+- In a large skillet heat 1 tablespoon of the olive oil over medium-high heat.

-- Add the onions and garlic and cook about 2 minutes, stirring occasionally, until they are softened.
+- Cook about 2 minutes, stirring occasionally, until they are softened.

 - Add half of the chard and cook, 1 to 2 minutes.